sercanio/ostep-hmw/cpu-api/README-answer.md

 Both child and parent processes can manipulate opened file before the fork() system call. see code-A2.c that creates a file named A2.txt and it's written by both parent and the child processes.

 ## A3
 We can wait the child process complete it's job without wait() system call.
 Simply we can use usleep(MILISECONDS) system call to "wait" for child process for such a time we specified.
-See code-A3.c.
+See code-A3.c

+## A4
+the word "exec" have suffix like **l**, **v**, **e**, **p**

+- l : stands for "list" we should provide list of arguments,
+- v : stands for "vector" we should provide an argument vector,
+- e : stands for "environment" we should provide a custom environment variables
+- p : stands for "path" we don't need to specify full path of the program it will yse the system variables to find that progra

+see code-A4.cm